 Going with a 10-pay policy rather than a single premium plan could help you to avoid the policy being considered a Modified Endowment Contract, or MEC.
-A MEC is a life insurance policy that has been funded with more money than is allowed by federal law – and if policy becomes a MEC, it can lose its tax-advantaged status.
+A MEC is a life insurance policy that has been funded with more money than is allowed by federal law – and if it becomes a MEC, it can lose its tax-advantaged status.

 But by avoiding the Modified Endowment Contract status, you can substantially leverage your money – especially if you want access to your cash value.
 With that in mind, a 10-pay life insurance policy could be a better alternative.

 When you work with an Insurance Geek it will allow you to review various policy options to determine which is best for you and your financial goals.
-With an independent insurance advisor, you can also compare life insurance quotes all in one place, rather than having to contact each of the individual insurance companies directly.
+With an independent advisor, you can also compare life quotes all in one place, rather than having to contact each of the individual insurance companies directly.

 The Best Single Premium Insurance Companies